-Task No. STCW Competence Knowledge, Understanding, And Proficiency Performance Condition Performance Behavior Performance Standard 1.1.D Motor Manage the operation of propulsion plant machinery Design features, and operative mechanism of the following machinery and associated auxiliaries: Marine Diesel Engine Propulsion Plant On a vessel powered by diesel propulsion machinery of at least 4,000 HP, or an engine room simulator capable of replicating all propulsion plant functions and systems.
+Task No. STCW Competence Knowledge, Understanding, And Proficiency Performance Condition Performance Behavior Performance Standard Motor 1 Manage the operation of propulsion plant machinery Design features, and operative mechanism of the following machinery and associated auxiliaries: Marine Diesel Engine Propulsion Plant On a vessel powered by diesel propulsion machinery of at least 4,000 HP, or an engine room simulator capable of replicating all propulsion plant functions and systems.
 The candidate demonstrates the management of operations by directing the engineering plant be prepared for shutdown and secured.
-The candidate directs that the main propulsion plant be secured from seagoing or maneuvering operations to port operations by: 1.
-Transferring engine control to the engine room upon the bridge's signal Finished With Engines (FWE), if applicable; 2.
-Ensuring that all temperatures, pressures, flows, and other measured operating parameters are within manufacturer's specifications for port operations; 3.
-Securing all main propulsion machinery safely and in accordance with manufacturer's instructions and company procedures; 4.
-Directing that ancillary and auxiliary equipment be secured in accordance with manufacturer's directions and operational requirements; and 5.
-Preparing the plant for shut-down using the most appropriate method and in accordance with manufacturer specifications.
+The candidate directs that the main propulsion plant be secured from seagoing or maneuvering operations to port operations by: Transferring engine control to the engine room upon the bridge's signal Finished With Engines (FWE), if applicable; Ensuring that all temperatures, pressures, flows, and other measured operating parameters are within manufacturer's specifications for port operations; Securing all main propulsion machinery safely and in accordance with manufacturer's instructions and company procedures; Directing that ancillary and auxiliary equipment be secured in accordance with manufacturer's directions and operational requirements; and Preparing the plant for shut-down using the most appropriate method and in accordance with manufacturer specifications.

-Task No. STCW Competence Knowledge, Understanding, And Proficiency Performance Condition Performance Behavior Performance Standard No. 1.2.A Steam Competence Manage the operation of propulsion plant machinery Condition On a vessel powered by steam propulsion machinery of at least 4,000 HP, or an engine room simulator capable of replicating all propulsion plant functions and systems.
-Behavior The candidate demonstrates the management of operations by directing the engineering plant be prepared for service.
-The candidate directs that the main propulsion plant be made ready for seagoing operations by: 1.
-Ensuring that the main boiler(s) have the appropriate firing capabilities and are at recommended temperature(s) and pressure(s); 2.
-Ensuring that all necessary auxiliary machinery is operating within manufacturer's specifications; 3.
-Contacting the bridge watch officer and arranging for the testing of steering gear and the main engine; 4.
-Testing the main propulsion engine(s) for proper start and direction; 5.
-Ensuring that all pre-operational checks are performed and satisfactory results are obtained; 6.
-Transferring control of the propulsion engines to the bridge (if fitted for bridge control); Preparing the plant for start-up using the most appropriate and in accordance with manufacturer specifications; 8.
-Ensuring that propulsion plant performance is verified and checked in relation to bridge commands and technical specifications; and Ensuring compliance with all international and domestic regulatory requirements
+Task No. STCW Competence Knowledge, Understanding, And Proficiency Performance Condition Performance Behavior Performance Standard Steam 1 Manage the operation of propulsion plant machinery Design features, and operative mechanism of the following machinery and associated auxiliaries: Marine Steam Propulsion Plant On a vessel powered by steam propulsion machinery of at least 4,000 HP, or an engine room simulator capable of replicating all propulsion plant functions and systems.
+The candidate demonstrates the management of operations by directing the engineering plant be prepared for service.
+The candidate directs that the main propulsion plant be made ready for seagoing operations by: Ensuring that the main boiler(s) have the appropriate firing capabilities and are at recommended temperature(s) and pressure(s); Ensuring that all necessary auxiliary machinery is operating within manufacturer's specifications; Contacting the bridge watch officer and arranging for the testing of steering gear and the main engine; Testing the main propulsion engine(s) for proper start and direction; Ensuring that all pre-operational checks are performed and satisfactory results are obtained; Transferring control of the propulsion engines to the bridge (if fitted for bridge control); Preparing the plant for start-up using the most appropriate and in accordance with manufacturer specifications; Ensuring that propulsion plant performance is verified and checked in relation to bridge commands and technical specifications; and Ensuring compliance with all international and domestic regulatory requirements